2018-2019 High School Sailing at SFYC

 How much does it cost?

 The fee to sail is negotiated by each schools Parent Board at the beginning of the season.
 Please contact your Team for more details.
 Regatta entry expenses and travel are additional.

 High School FJ Development

 The SFYC will host a JV development team when sailors do not have a varsity level or the high school varsity team needs to be cut down in size to work within the parameters of our facility.
 If the JV team does not reach capacity, 7th and 8th graders in feeder schools, may be invited to participate on the JV team.
-The club hosts JV practice on Friday afternoons from 3:30-6:45pm.
+The club hosts JV practice on Friday afternoons from 4:00-7:00pm.
 This is not a learn-to-sail program, sailors are expected to have experience sailing FJs prior to participating in this program.

 What are the benefits of joining the sailing team?